gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/EpochCreations/epochcreationsREADME.md

-# EEG Epoch Dataset Preparation
+# EEG Epoch Creation and Dataset Preparation for ML/DL/Transfomer

 This repository provides a set of utility functions to load, filter, and prepare EEG epoch data from `.fif` (MNE) or `.set` (EEGLAB) files.
 These functions are ideal for preprocessing EEG data for downstream tasks like classification, deep learning, or feature extraction.